AndreuCodina/CrossValidation/README.md

 # Example <!-- omit in toc -->

-Create ErrorResource.resx with the next key:
+Create ErrorResource.resx with the next entry:

 ```
 EmailAlreadyExists = "The email '{email}' is already being used at {company}";